jonathannasci/projetoIntegrador4/mugen/readme.txt

 ScrollLck Frame-step within pause
 Esc       Quit

-The following hotkeys are for debugging purposes and can be disabled by setting AllowDebugKeys = 0 in mugen.cfg.
+The following hotkeys are for debugging purposes.

 Key       Function
 ---       --------